AdamJankowsky/ShoutOut/README.md

 # ShoutOut
 ShoutOut is social blog platform similar to Wykop's Mikroblog

-I am creating it because I wanted to know how much time would it consume to create such site.
+I am creating it as hobby project because I wanted to know how much time would it consume to create such site.

 I want to use PostgreSql to store data, ASP.NET Core 8 as backend, Blazor with Server Side Rendering as frontend.

 For Authentication I want to implement User/Password authentication with storing Users in db with Passwords hashed with PBKDF2
-For asynchronous change RabbitMq will be used with MassTransit.
+For asynchronous changes RabbitMq will be used with MassTransit.

 For architecture perspective that would be all.